davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 # ASP.NET Core Guidance

+ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
+This guide captures some of the common pitfalls and practices when writing scalable server applications.

 ## Avoid using synchronous Read/Write overloads on HttpRequest.Body and HttpResponse.Body

 All IO in ASP.NET Core is asynchronous.
 Servers implement the `Stream` interface which has both synchronous and asynchronous overloads.
 The asynchronous ones should be preferred to avoid blocking thread pool threads (this could lead to thread pool starvation).